collective/jquery.recurrenceinput.js/README.rst

 * There should be a human-readable printout of the rule, ie "Repeats every second week on thursdays for five times until 2/12/2012."
   This should replace the "Does not repeat" text.
+* We need parameters to specify start and end widgets.
+* When start widget is specified, the day of month and similar parameters should be automatically calculated, filled in and made read only.

 Medium priority: